deprimus/Tale/README.md

 # Implementation

-Tale was designed for Unity 2020, but should also work with 2021 and newer versions.
-However, the Post-Processing actions are not guaranteed to work because they rely on the old Post Processing Stack v2.
+Tale was designed for Unity 2020.
+The Post-Processing actions are not guaranteed to work with newer versions because they rely on the old Post Processing Stack v2.

-We haven't encountered any problems for Unity 2020 and 2021.
+We haven't encountered any problems for Unity 2020.
 If you find one, open an issue.
 We haven't tested newer versions yet; when we eventually do it, you'll see a compatibility matrix here.

 # Releases